 If you want to create a will for your estate or file a petition to become the administrator of an estate, fill out the form below for a free consultation.
 Free consultations are first come first serve.
 We always run out of slots.
 Make sure you get yours locked in now.

 In general, a trust is a document that explains the rules that are to be followed for property that’s held in the trust.
 The most common reasons people opt for a trust are to reduce estate tax liability, avoid probate, and to protect property in your estate.

-There are many different types of trusts, but the two most common are revocable and irrevocable trusts.
-We’ve included a list of several different types of trusts Georgia residents use for their estate planning needs.
+here are many different types of trusts, but the two most common are revocable and irrevocable trusts.
+We’ve included a list of several different types of trusts people use for their estate planning needs.

 This is not an exhaustive list, obviously.
 The types of trusts you can create can seem limitless; these are just the most common among clients we have met with!
 The variety ensures that you’re able to be creative with your trusts and estates.

 Trusts are a very popular alternative to the simple last will and testament route.
 They provide benefits and protection in ways that a will sometimes is unable to.